dcomtois/summarytools/README.md

 provides good guidelines, but here are a few tips to get started:

   - Always set the `knitr` chunk option `results = 'asis'`.
-You can do this on a chunk-by-chunk basis, but it is easier to do it globally:
+You can do this on a chunk-by-chunk basis, but it is easier to just set it globally in a “setup” chunk:

 <!-- end list -->